aws-samples/serverless-circuit-breaker-stepfunctions/README.md

 ## Technologies used

 * Typescript - Used for both the AWS CDK, and the example lambdas.
-* AW
-  * Deletes the Test Amazon SQSS Lambda - Used to rejitter messages from Amazon SQS.
 * Amazon SQS - Used as both an Event Source for the example lambda, and used to reprocess the incoming events.
 * AWS Step Functions - Variety of Step Function Tasks used in order to accomplish the logic for the Circuit Breaker.
 * AWS Lambda - Used to drive the messages to the external service, and also to rejitter messages back into the Amazon SQS Queue.